Mathew Klickstein: Career

 Klickstein has written for multiple publications, including Wired, New York Daily News, Alternative Press, Boulder Weekly, Baltimore Sun, Baltimore Jewish Times, Splitsider, Yellow Scene, Daily Camera, Colorado Daily, iTech Post, Ink Magazine, Hammer to Nail, and OC Weekly.

-In late 2017, Klickstein completed his most recent film On Your Marc, a documentary about television personality Marc Summers.
+In late 2017, Klickstein completed his most recent film On Your Marc, a documentary about television personality Marc Summers and the development of his stage show The Life and Slimes of Marc Summers.
 He also produced a nationwide tour of preview screenings and live events in Los Angeles, Brooklyn, Philadelphia, Austin, Baltimore and Chicago.

 Klickstein has worked with various organizations around the country as an arts therapist to assist persons with disabilities, including Boulder, Colorado's Imagine! facilities.
 In 2010, he partnered Imagine! with Yellow Scene Magazine to create an adaptive journalism class for Imagine! clients, which he instructed and whose monthly articles were published by Yellow Scene.

 In 2016, Klickstein became the host of NERTZ, an interview-based podcast focusing on Nerd/Geek Culture.
 The podcast is based on Klickstein's book Nerding Out: How Pop Culture Ruined the Misfit, released in China in 2018.
 Guests have included Diablo Cody, Alex Winter, Mike Reiss, Missy Suicide, Adam Bradley, and John Park, co-creator of the fictional Flo (Progressive) Insurance spokeswoman.
 Starting in June 2020, Heavy Metal Magazine partnered with Klickstein to distribute his NERTZ episodes via their streaming and social networks.

 Working for eight months with Kansas-based Orange Mouse Theatricals and a group of local girls, Klickstein ran a series of workshops in order to produce and co-write a gender-bending, immersive theatrical experience thematically based on William Golding's 1954 novel Lord of the Flies.
 The final piece, titled Ladies of the Fly, was performed by the girls involved in the writing process and opened at Cider Gallery in Lawrence, Kansas, on August 26, 2016.

 During the summer of 2021, Klickstein partnered with Dayton, Ohio theater organization Dare 2 Defy to produce and lead a series of writing workshops with a group of children (ages 11–15) that resulted in an original play based on the personalities and lives of the workshop participants themselves, as well as the themes of George Orwell's Animal Farm.
 The play, Plagiarism Is Fun!
-The Musical, was performed at The Brightside Music & Event Venue on August 10 and 11, 2021. ] Throughout spring 2022, Klickstein ran a weekly writing workshop with kids ages 8-13 in Dayton, once again with Dare 2 Defy (renamed TheatreLab Dayton).
+The Musical, was performed at The Brightside Music & Event Venue on August 10 and 11, 2021. ] Throughout spring 2022, Klickstein ran a weekly writing workshop with kids ages 8–13 in Dayton, once again with Dare 2 Defy (renamed TheatreLab Dayton).
 The children performed their series of interconnected monologues telling a full story of monsters, space travel, and science experiments going awry in early June 2022.